List of roller coaster elements: Butterfly

 A butterfly is sometimes found on Vekoma roller coasters.
 A butterfly begins like a vertical loop, but as the track goes up, it twists 45 degrees to one side or the other, and then when it is headed down the track twists back.
 The maneuver is then repeated but in reverse.
 It is essentially the same in construction as a batwing or boomerang except for the coaster exiting the construct traveling in the same direction as it began.
-An example of this is found on Goudurix in Parc Astérix in Plailly, France, or Blue Hawk at Six Flags Over Georgia.
+Examples include Goudurix at Parc Astérix and Blue Hawk at Six Flags Over Georgia.